yegor256/blog/_drafts/_tasking.md

 is what makes them so annoying.
 To the contrary, [effective managers]({% pst 2016/may/2016-05-24-who-is-project-manager %}) make sure we are _productive_, meaning that our results satisfy their expectations.
-They are not interested to know what we are doing to deliver them&mdash;they manage the project, instead of managing us.
+They are not interested in knowing what we are doing to deliver them&mdash;they manage the project, instead of managing us.
-And the first step to make the project manageable is to decompose its scope to smaller pieces.
+And the first step to making the project manageable is to decompose its scope into smaller pieces.

 <!--more-->

 {% jb_picture_body %}

-Imagine, you want to re-design your appartment, having a few thousand dollars for this job.
-You hire a group of people and give them all your money upfront.
+Imagine you want to re-design your apartment, having a few thousand dollars for this job.
+You hire a group of people and give them all your money up front.
 They ask you to come back in two months, when everything will be ready.
 You say "OK" and wait for two months.
-I'm sure you already know what I'm getting at&mdash;this project most probably will be a failure, to some extend.
+I'm sure you already know what I'm getting at&mdash;this project most probably will be a failure, to some extent.
 In the worst case you won't see these guys ever, they will just steal your money.
 In the best case, they will do something that will look "nice," but not as nice as you expected it.

 ## Why do we micromanage?

-What do you do in order to increase chances to get the best case scenario?
+What do you do in order to increase your chances of getting the best case scenario?
-That's right, you micromanage them: you visit them every day, you ask them that famous "What are you doing now?" question, you push them when they are getting lazy, you control, you dominate, you annoy, you "stay on top," you play the guilt card when they miss or forget, you [punish]({% pst 2016/jan/2016-01-05-how-to-punish-employees %}) them every way you can.
+That's right, you micromanage them: you visit them every day, you ask them the famous "What are you doing now?" question, you push them when they are getting lazy, you control, you dominate, you annoy, you "stay on top," you play the guilt card when they miss or forget, you [punish]({% pst 2016/jan/2016-01-05-how-to-punish-employees %}) them every way you can.

 You don't do that because you're evil.
-You just know that otherwise they will trash your appartment, will forget things, will miss something, will make mistakes, will spend more time and money than they are supposed to, will choose wrong fabrics, will purchase the furniture you don't like, will do many other things you're well aware of, if you ever dealt with interior designers and house builders.
+You just know that otherwise they will trash your apartment, will forget things, will miss something, will make mistakes, will spend more time and money than they are supposed to, will choose wrong fabrics, will purchase the furniture you don't like, will do many other things you're well aware of, if you've ever dealt with interior designers and house builders.

-The more aggressive you are, the higher the chances to win.
+The more aggressive you are, the higher the chances you win.

 And it's not because you are evil.
 You're not evil, you're stupid (not you personally, my dear and respected reader, but you get the point).

 The problem is that the project is not manageable.
 That's why you have to resort to the last possible measure&mdash;micromanagement.
-Why the project is not manageable?
+Why is the project not manageable?
 Because its scope is not broken down into pieces.
-It contains a large single job, called "Redesign The Apartment."
+It contains a large single job called "Redesign The Apartment."

 One of the key success factors for managability is the famous 0/100 rule, which requires any task to be either "in progress" or "complete."
-There could be nothing in the middle.
+There can be nothing in the middle.
 When such a rule is in place, the task can be delegated to its performer and they can become responsible for its completion, they can be trusted.

 We can't "trust" our single large task to the performer, simply because it's too big to be trusted.
 If they fail, the cost of failure will be too high.
-We have to take a _micro_-scope_ and go into the task to manage it from the inside, annoying its performers, who we are supposed to trust.
-The micromanagement we will do is _inevitable_, because the scope is not broken down.
+We have to take a _micro_-scope and get into the task to manage it from the inside, annoying its performers, whom we are supposed to trust.
+The micromanagement we do is _inevitable_, because the scope is not broken down.

 Scope decomposition was invented mostly in order to solve this very problem: to make the project more manageable.
 We need small tasks in the scope in order